Wednesday, September 19, 2018

 when they first started carrying passengers in 1864

-along Forest Avenue as they headed on past
+along Forest Avenue as they headed past

 Evergreen Cemetery to Morrill's Corner.